All Episodes

 And none of this helped the country.

-We have the Congressional Black Caucus, you have the NWCP, you have many black uh preachers who have major uh mega churches around the country, you have Lewis Farrakhan, Al Shopton, and all those guys, and Barack Obama comes along and he has the power of the USA behind him.
+We have the Congressional Black Caucus, you have the NAACP, you have many black preachers who have major mega churches around the country.

-He's the President of the United States of America.
+He's the president of the United States of America.

-And now over the last sixty years, not one liberal Democrat who has been in power of authority has gone into the urban areas and cleaned out the gang violence and the trust so that uh the decent black folks who are stuck in those communities can finally have a uh a relaxation, they can breathe for a minute and start businesses, and I write that the reason that they didn't they have not done it is because they don't want to do it.
+And over the last 60 years, not one liberal Democrat who has been in power of authority has gone into the urban areas and cleaned out the gang violence and the trust so that the decent black folks who are stuck in those communities can finally have a relaxation.

-There's a way to solve it, but Sean, they want these people in chaos in the manner that they are, killing one another, relying on the government, having babies out of wet law, having abortions like nighty going north, because as long as they're in no condition, they can use this false illusion to racism, white folks are trying to keep you down, and that keeps the black folks, some black people angry.
+But, Sean, they want these people in chaos in the manner that they are killing one another, relying on the government, having babies out of wetlaw, having abortions like 90 going north, because as long as they're in those conditions, they can use this false allusion to racism.

 How does a presidential candidate like Hillary embrace a group like Black Lives Matter?

-What do we want dead cops when do we want them now?
+What do we want dead cops?

 They both did.

-If anything, disproportionately blacks and Hispanics were hurt under the economic plans of Obama.
+If anything, disproportionately, blacks and Hispanics were hurt under the economic plans of Obama.

-especially the educational system in inner city America, the fact that he's fighting to bring factories back to to cities like Detroit, Milwaukee, Cleveland, Philly, you know, that to me, if he does those things, I I've got to believe that there's gonna be political benefits because I do believe that the black community uh I what Trump said during the election was right that every four years they come c they come a call in for the vote and then they don't get there's no delivery, they don't get anything for it.
+You know, that to me, if he does those things, I've got to believe that there's going to be political benefits because I do believe that the black community, what Trump said during the election was right, that every four years they come a calling for the vote, and then they don't get, there's no delivery.

 That's right.

-I woke up early in the morning to turn on Fox News, they said President Trump had won, that Donald Trump had won.
+They said President Trump had won, that Donald Trump had won.

-In the black community, and I do a lot of work.
+In the black community, and I do a lot of work, this is 27th year of my nonprofit.

 They are feeling good about the president.

-Now, the representatives don't want you to know that the media doesn't want you to know that, but there are blacks in the black community who have been democrats all of their lives.
+But there are blacks in the black community who have been Democrats all of their lives.

 They have seen that nothing has been done to help them, and they finally believe in the president.

-They believe in President Trump.
+They believe that President Trump.

-As a matter of fact, President Trump is the only Republican who have publicly just made black Americans a part of America.
+And matter of fact, President Trump is the only Republican who have publicly just made black Americans a part of America.

 He's shown that we're all the same.